5 Ways to Make the Most of Counseling

 The word goals on a paper

-4. Have Measurable Goals
+4. Have Measurable Goals in Therapy

-As a counselor, one of the biggest mistakes I see clients make is not having goals.
+As a therapist, one of the biggest mistakes I see clients make is not having goals.
 They don't have to be set in stone, but you should have some basic, measurable outcomes you want to achieve.

 Your goals should not be stated in all-or-nothing language.
 "Getting rid of anxiety" is not possible, but "feeling 50% less anxious six out of seven days" is a realistic goal to start with.
 Once achieved, new goals can always be set.